basifat/simplecontent/README.md

-# Welcome to the simple content Content Style Guide
+# Welcome to the Simple Content Style Guide
 You are welcome.
 We have put together a style guide to help you understand our work and how you can support us.
 We hope that you find it helpful and helps you better support us.

 ## Using the Guide